pkgcraft/pkgcraft/README.md

 - pkgcraft: core library
 - pkgcraft-c: C bindings
 - pkgcraft-tools: command-line tools
+- pkgcruft: QA library and tools
 - arcanist: package-building daemon

+More information about the project can be found on its [FAQ][0] and [development blog][1].

 ## Development

-Using [cargo-nextest][0] is required to run tests in separate processes.
+Using [cargo-nextest][2] is required to run tests in separate processes.
 Running tests via `cargo test` will break due to its threaded approach since much of the pkgcraft ecosystem relies on bash which isn't thread-friendly in any fashion.